The Color Purple

 The Color Purple Theme of Violence

-Black female characters in this book tend to be victims of violence.
-Men tend to attempt to exert their dominance over women, particularly their wives, by beating them.
-Men also commit sexual violence against women, raping them as a result of sexual desire or simply to make women feel inferior.
 The way female characters react to violence varies dramatically.
-The protagonist suffers repeated violence from her father and husband and reacts by shutting down emotionally and being very submissive.
-Other female characters, however, prove their strength in the face of violence; after suffering abuse, many women prove that they will not be dragged down.
-Eventually, when the protagonist realizes the extent of the emotional violence committed against her, she finds the strength and the willpower to leave her husband and start a new life.
+Celie suffers repeated violence from both her father and husband and reacts by shutting down emotionally and being very submissive.
+Other female characters, however, prove their strength in the face of violence.
+After suffering so much abuse, many women prove that they will not be dragged down.
+Eventually, when Celie realizes the extent of the emotional violence committed against her, she finds the strength and the willpower to leave her husband and start a new life.

 Questions About Violence